-Write a prayer to the Lord.
-Commit to putting Him first in your life, and ask for help to fulfill the role He has given you in your marriage. ·
+Write a prayer to th role He has given yo . • st in your life, and ask for help to fulfi II the

 Perhaps you have never surrendered your life to Christ.
 Know God loves you and has provided the way for you to have a relationship with Him.
 You must simply do a few things to surrender.